iqbal-lab-org/py-cortex-api/README.md

 ## Options

-That can be passed to `cortex.calls`:
+That can be passed to `cortex.run`:
 * `sample_name`: sample name to appear in output vcf.
 * `mem_height`: if `cortex.calls` fails warning of too low memory, use higher than the default of 22.
 * `tmp_directory`: where to place intermediate output and log files